You’ll fall in love with the town after checking out all these awesome things to do in Nelson, New Zealand!

 This awesome cycle track takes you through the Tasman region’s stunning coastline and charming countryside.

 It’s a great way to take some of the region’s best attractions including wineries, craft breweries, fruit stalls, great restaurants, and art galleries.

-The entire trail is 174km in length however there are numerous sections that can easily be done as a day trip.
+The entire trail is 174km in length however numerous sections can easily be done as a day trip.
 The trail links Nelson to the smaller towns of Wakefield, Richmond, Motueka, and Kaiteriteri.

-There are numerous sections of the trail that make fantastic one-day rides.
+Numerous sections of the trail make fantastic one-day rides.
 The Richmond to Mapua leg is particularly lovely.

 A little further afield is the route running from Motueka to Kaiteriteri which runs along quaint country lanes.
 There are some nice wineries to check out here.

 17) Check Out the World-Famous Abel Tasman National Park

 This is one of the South Island of New Zealand’s most famous national parks.
 It is also home to one of the most accessible of the country’s 9 Great Walks, the Abel Tasman Coast Track.